BraveGroup/SheetCopilot/README.md

 python interaction.py -c config/config.yaml
 ```

-Now you can enter any instrcutions and wait for SheetCoilot to finish them without any intervention.
+Now you can enter any instrcution and wait for SheetCoilot to finish them without any intervention.

 ### Example
 To try SheetCopilot quickly, please open ```dataset/task_sheets/BoomerangSales.xlsx``` and then enter these instructions in order: